arbal/awesome-stars/README.md

 ## Rust

+- [Qovery/engine](https://github.com/Qovery/engine) - Deploy your apps on any Cloud providers in just a few seconds
 - [mufeedvh/binserve](https://github.com/mufeedvh/binserve) - A blazingly fast static web server with routing, templating, and security in a single binary you can set up with zero code. :zap::crab:
 - [thecoshman/http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.